ben-mlr/mt_norm_parse/README.md

 ### Model + batching

-- 0 is only starting , end with final loss
+- 0 is only starting , end with final loss and must read warnings/info
 - 1 includes 0 + epoch-wise information : loss, + info about the epochs
-- 2 includes 0 + 1 + batch wise information like loss êr batch + summary info on each batch
+- 2 includes 0 + 1 + batch wise information like loss per batch + summary info for each batch
 - 3 includes 0 + 1 + 2 + dimensions information of each tensors of the input, output the model, the loss
-- 4 : add masking info + packed_sequence info
+- 4 : add masking info + packed_sequence info + type info
 - 5 : printing data